 Obviously, the two deadlifting days were a few days apart, usually Monday and Friday.

-After a few weeks I reached about 150 lbs deadlift for 5 reps.
-At this point I started deadlifting only three times a week instead of four.
+After a few weeks, I reached 150lbs for 5 reps.
+At this point, I started deadlifting three times every two weeks instead of four.
 In other words, the first week I was having two deadlift sessions and the second week only one.

-However, later on I fixed it by reducing the weight to about 275 lbs and building back up more intelligently.
+I addressed the problem by reducing the weight to about 275 lbs and building back up more intelligently.

 3. Reaching 405 lbs with good form

-I was deadlifting 1 day a week and after my first training cycle done that way I did 405 lbs for a good triple.
+I was deadlifting once a week, and after my first training cycle done that way, I did 405 lbs for a good triple.

 4. Reaching beyond 405 lbs

 Once I hit 405 lbs for a triple I decided to deload and build back up again.
-I started doing deadlifts for 10 x 3 but this time with 285 lbs instead of 275 lbs.
-In the same fashion as my previous cycle I reached about 420 lbs deadlift and after one more deload and reload I did 435 lbs deadlift for a triple at about 165 lbs bodyweight.
+I started doing deadlifts for 10×3, but this time with 285 lbs instead of 275 lbs.
+In the same fashion as my previous cycle, I reached 420 lbs.
+After one more deload and reload, I did 435 lbs for a triple at about 165lbs bodyweight.

 While to some of you a 435 lbs deadlift may seem like a joke, I assure you that very few people can actually do this weight with good form after less than a year of training.
 This routine is targeted at those who want to know a real story about how a NATURAL has increased his deadlift.